 Finding Value in Declining Commodity Prices

 I’m going to begin with a bit of good news.
 Below is our China Region Fund (USCOX).
 As you can see, not only has it broken above its 50- and 200-day moving averages, but it’s also trading at four-year highs.
-And since this chart was created earlier in the week, the fund has climbed even higher, to $9.53 as of this writing.
+And since this chart was created early last week, the fund has climbed even higher, to $9.53 as of this writing.

 As I mentioned last week, USCOX has benefited from the continued rally in the Shanghai Composite Index through our holdings in the Morgan Stanley China A Share Fund and a closed-end fund.
 The Shanghai Composite is up 87 percent year-over-year and is currently at a seven-year high.

 So what’s the deal with Chinese equities right now?
 After all, China’s economic growth for the first quarter of the year cooled to a six-year low of 7 percent.

 The market surge is mostly attributable to monetary easing and government policy changes such as housing stimulus and modernization of the country’s financial structure.
 But there’s more at work.

 Also contributing to the bull run is the plunge in commodity prices since last June, brought on by both the strong U.S. dollar and a slowing global economy.

 Such market conditions have obviously been a challenge for those involved in the production of raw materials and natural resources.
 But they’ve been a windfall for net-import countries, China included.
 Most of the beneficiaries are Asian and Eastern European nations—excluding Russia, whose economy largely depends on revenue generated from oil exports.